grego/cmark-syntax/README.md

 Files defining language syntax are located in `src/languages` directory.
-The syntax is defined using regexes, which the [Logos](https://docs.rs/logos) procedural macro turns into a parser on compile time.
+The syntax is defined using regexes, which the [Logos](https://docs.rs/logos) procedural macro turns into a lexer at the compile time.
 PRs implementing new languages are very welcome!

 ## Features